3-degenerate induced subgraph of a planar graph: Setup of the proof

-\end{lemma} \begin{proof} By Lemma~\ref{lem-delta}, an optimal special cycle packing of $G'$ has at most $\abs{B(G')-B}$ type-b cycles, and $\delta(Y)$ type-c cycles.
+An optimal special cycle packing of $G'$ has at most $\abs{B(G')-B}$ type-b cycles by definition and has $\delta(Y)$ type-c cycles by Lemma~\ref{lem-delta}.
 We can remove such cycles from the special cycle packing of $G'$ to obtain a special cycle packing of $G$.
 So Plugging this into the definition of $\partial(G)$, we obtain

 If $G$ has an exposed special cycle $C$ such that $C$ is not a special cycle of $G'$ and $Y_C$ is disjoint from $Y_{C'}$ for any other exposed special cycle $C'$ of $G$, then we can add cycle $C$ to the special cycle packing of $G$ obtained above.
 So